-Changes in IPC guidance No updated advice since 26 November 2 2021 (includes close contact status, restriction of movement) pplies in all situations where a certificate requirement applies - except orn in publicly accessible indoor spaces, for example in shops or in loor spaces, eating or drinking standing up is not permitted.
-People er they get up from their table in a restaurant or nightclub, they must wear a mask. criticy get up from their table in a restaurant of highlerab, they must equirement for all employees in indoor spaces where there is more or not they hold a certificate.
-Exceptions apply for situations in which ns or due to the type of activity, and for people who are exempt from mask-wearing e.g. on the basis of a me mask meaning eight on the basis of a me dical certificate.
-Exemptions a certificate that proves that they are fu urants or nightclubs that restrict access to people aged 16 or over with a certificate that proves that they are it my vaccinated of recovered.
-Ice skating requirements have to wear masks (this applies to both spectators and skaters). ants, bars and nightclubs, as well as cultural, recreational or sporting e public must restrict access to people aged 16 or over who hold a er fully vaccinated or recovered.
-Access to these establishments or organisers. basis of a negative test.
-This requirement also applies to event organiscis.
-Ice skating requirements If the ice rink is outdoor, certificates are e not required (this applies to both spectators and skaters).
-V. A. B. Vaccination programme: n for children, as authorised by Swissmedic on 10 December 2021, can ween 5 and 11.
-The Comirnaty vaccines for children will thus be available in Switzerland from the beginn · Special arrangements for the No updated advice since 26 November 2 Christmas or end of year holiday period South Africa Date extracted: 13 December 2021 Last updated: 09 December 2021 Movement of people No updated advice since 26 November 2021 2021 Movement of Deoble I no ubdated advice since 26 November 2UZ1
+Ī Changes in IPC guidance No updated advice since 26 November 2021 1 (includes close contact status, restriction of movement) l Face coverings The requirement to wear a mask now applies in all situations where a certificate requirement applies - except at private gatherings.
+Masks must be worn in publicly accessible indoor spaces, for example in shops or in enclosed areas of public vehicles.
+In indoor spaces, eating or drinking standing up is not permitted.
+People l must be seated to eat or drink.
+Whenever they get up from their table in a restaurant or nightclub, they must wear a mask.
+There is now a general mask-wearing requirement for all employees in indoor spaces where there is more than one person, regardless of whether or not they hold a certificate.
+Exceptions apply for situations in which a mask cannot be worn for safety reasons or due to the type of activity, and for people who are exempt from mask-wearing e.g. on the basis of a medical certificate.
+Everntions Exemptions These restrictions do not apply in restaurants or nightclubs that restrict access to people aged 16 or over with a certificate that proves that they are fully vaccinated or recovered.
+Ice skating requirements COLUTE If the ice rink is outdoor, people do not have to wear masks (this applies to both spectators and skaters).
+COVID Pass Private establishments, such as restaurants, bars and nightclubs, as well as cultural, recreational or sporting facilities and establishments open to the public must restrict access to people aged 16 or over who hold a certificate that proves that they are either fully vaccinated or recovered.
+Access to these establishments or events cannot be obtained solely on the basis of a negative test.
+This requirement also applies to event organisers.
+Too algebing was viva search Ice skating requirements If the ice rink is outdoor, certificates are not required (this applies to both spectators and skaters).
+The fee think is outdoor, certificates are not required (this applies to both spectators and skaters).
+Vaccination programme: Only the special Comirnaty® formulation for children, as authorised by Swissmedic on 10 December 2021, can be used to vaccinate children aged between 5 and 11.
+The Comirnaty vaccines for children will thus be Enocial arrangements for the available in Switzerland from the beginning of January 2022.
+Special arrangements for the Christmas or end of year No updated advice since 26 November 2021 holiday period South Africa Date extracted: 13 December 2021 Last updated: 09 December 2021 Movement of people No updated advice since 26 November 2021 1